MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/open-support-ticket-when-dataflow-refresh-completes.md

 ---
-title: Open a Ticket when a Dataflow Refresh Fails
+title: Open a ticket when a dataflow refresh fails
 description: How to use the dataflows connector in Power Automate to open a ticket when a dataflow refresh fails
 author: miquelladeboer